aptech/docs/docs/CR-getColorPalette.rst

     :param ncolors:  Optional.
 The desired number of colors for a specific palette.
 Default value is 6.
 If 'ncolors' is fewer than the minimum number of colors offered by a palette, then the minimum will be returned with a warning.
 The same behavior occurs when 'ncolors' is greater than the maximum number of colors a palette supports.
     :type ncolors: scalar

-    :returns: clrs (*TODO*), ncolors x 1 string array of hex values for each color in the palette.
+    :returns: clrs (*ncolors x 1 string array*) of hex values for each color in the palette.

 Examples
 ----------------